 There are three main differences between these two dialects:

-- Sendsafe interrupts TCP session just after the message delivery, whereas Apple devices send QUIT command before the session ends.
+- Sendsafe interrupts the TCP session just after message delivery, whereas Apple devices send the

-To sum up, analysis of SMTP dialects can be used effectively for both spam mitigation and botnet fingerprinting.
+To sum up, the analysis of SMTP dialects can be used effectively for both spam mitigation and botnet fingerprinting.
 Our extensions for the already developed method have proven to even increase effectiveness of this analysis.
-During SISSDEN project, we have fully implemented above mentioned method with many mechanisms, which allows to perform spam detection and botnet fingerprinting operations online.
+During the SISSDEN project, we have fully implemented the above mentioned method with many mechanisms, which allows us to perform spam detection and botnet fingerprinting operations online.
 Moreover, we have our own SMTP dialects database, which is constantly updated.
-In the future posts, we are going to posts some facts about spamming botnets fingerprinting and noticed spam campaigns.
+In future posts, we are going to post some facts about spam botnet fingerprinting and observed spam campaigns.